Funeral Directors Category: South East England

 “I can’t see myself ever doing anything else,” she says.
 “I love this job.
 Every day is different, every family is important, every funeral I get nervous – but if I don’t get that butterfly in my tummy I’ll know there’s something wrong.
 I don’t ever want to get complacent, it’s too important to each family that everything is perfect.”

-Currently studying for her BIFD Diploma in Funeral Directing, Amanda managed to complete the previous Certificate in Funeral Service while working full time with Adrian developing his business – and also juggling babysitting duties for her grandchildren.
+Recently achieving her BIFD Diploma in Funeral Directing, Amanda managed to complete this and also the previous Certificate in Funeral Service while working full time with Adrian developing his business – and also juggling babysitting duties for her grandchildren.
 She thinks good, positive training and qualification is reassuring for both the public and for herself, “It will give me and my families confidence”.
 When not involved with funerals, Amanda is an avid reader, and enjoys clay pigeon shooting, something her husband has introduced her to.

 Straightforward, simple funerals with no fuss are Evelyn’s Funerals’ specialty, but if you want a traditional, full works funeral with Amanda in a smart black hat and suit paging a gleaming hearse, that’s what you’ll get.
 She believes that funerals are changing as people become more involved with planning the service that is right for them, and that unlike high street FDs, Evelyn’s is flexible enough to be able to offer a totally bespoke funeral for the more demanding modern client.
 They don’t offer packages; they listen carefully to clients and work with them to achieve exactly the type of funeral they require.
 Personal service is paramount and value for money comes a close second.